bartek1009x/RegLang-Specification/README.md

 char var12 = 'a'; -- a single unicode character, uses the single quote symbol, unlike strings which use the double quote symbol
 ```

 I decided to go with data type names similiar to the ones in Java.
 If you want a 64 bit int you don't have to write `long long int` like in C++ which is too much boilerplate in my opinion.
 "Why not go with Rust's `i64`?" you might ask.
 To be honest, it's just a matter of preference for the most part, and I just prefer the Java data type names, but you could also make the argument that for begginer programmers or people who switch from higher level languages that just have a `number` type instead of `int`s (Lua, JavaScript), it might not be that clear what the `i` in `i64` stands for.
+It might be more intuitive to have number types described with words. `int` - oh, that's a whole number. `short` - oh, that's the same thing but smaller.
+Makes sense.

 But in the case of `bool`, I think that it's more clear that it's a short for `boolean`, so the name of this data type doesn't match its Java counterpart.